 Rules & Elections meets every Wednesday at 6pm in Solon Campus Center 6.

 This year, the Fund Allocation Committee will do more for the UMD student body than ever before.
 This past fall, FAC allocated over $60,000 to over 90 student groups allowing these groups to provide essential services and great events available to all UMD students.
 Every year, the Fund Allocation Committee provides funding to deserving student groups on campus.
 The amount we give to student groups increases every year, as does the number of groups we fund.
 The Fund Allocation Committee is different from other Student Association committees because we give student groups the ability to focus on what they do best and not fundraising.

-Campus Outreach Director is primarily in charge of Leadership Assembly (formerly known as Presidents’ Council), which takes place once per semester.
+Campus Outreach Director is primarily in charge of Leadership Assembly, which takes place once per semester.
 This person is also a sitting member on FAC and therefore plays an active role in helping student groups get their money!
 The main goal of this committee is to relay information from Student Association to student organizations on campus and vice versus.
 This year we are hoping to do just that by working more closely with student groups in order to bring our organization and others to their fullest potential.

 Senate is a body of Senators from every coordinate campus of the University of Minnesota system.
 There are three different Senates.
 Faculty Senate, Student Senate and University Senate which meet once a month.
 Within Student Senate there is a total of 50 Senators.
 Each of these Senators represent their respective Colleges.